top of page

 Henderson "Ben" Turpin

-The first black Detroit police officer, Charles Wilson, was appointed in 1895.
-Shortly after, two more blacks were appointed to the department.
-One of those officers was George Carmichael.
-These men set the stage for Henderson "Ben" Turpin who was born a few years later in either 1898 or 1899.
-Originally from Kentucky, Turpin worked as a shoe shiner and train porter before joining the Detroit Police Department on August 1, 1927.
-For the next 25 years, he had a colorful career.
+The first black Detroit police officer, Charles Wilson, was appointed in 1895, shortly followed by two more black officers, including George Carmichael.
+These men paved the way for Henderson "Ben" Turpin, born in either 1898 or 1899.
+Originally from Kentucky, Turpin worked as a shoeshine and train porter before joining the Detroit Police Department on August 1, 1927.
+Over the next 25 years, he carved out a colorful career.

 George Carmichael